joeyhage/aws-solutions-architect-associate-notes/notes/Cantrill/Tech-Fundamentals.md

 - Control a network of compromised devices (botnet)
 - The botnet client devices make requests are cheap/fast but expensive/computationally intense for servers to handle

+## Hashing

+- examples: MD5, SHA256
+  - MD5 not recommended due to collisions (different data resulting in same hash)
+- turn data into **fixed length** representation
+- hash function is an algorithm
+- hash will be tiny regardless of size of data
+- any change to data will change hash value
+- one way only
+  - no way to reverse engineer hash back to data other than brute force and comparing (not realistic with modern hash functions)

+## Digital Signatures

+- Verify integrity and authenticity
+- sign with private key, verify with public key